Flexible Degree Options to Meet Your Needs

 Top 5 One of five finalists for Outstanding PR Education Program in 2019

-You are not required to pick a concentration, but if you do have a particular area of interest or expertise, you can choose to concentrate your studies by taking three courses in one of the following four areas: Advocacy and Social Impact; Digital Communication Strategies & Analytics; Corporate Communication and Reputation Management; or Public Diplomacy and Global Affairs.
+You are not required to pick a concentration, but if you do have a particular area of interest or expertise, you can choose to concentrate your studies by taking three courses in one of the following five areas: Advocacy and Social Impact; Digital Communication Strategies and Analytics; Corporate Communication and Reputation Management; International Strategic Communication; or Diversity and Multicultural Communications.
 A concentration can open you up to myriad career options.

 Yes, you can!
 With our online MA in Strategic Communication, we're bringing the same dynamic learning opportunities as in our full-time and part-time programs to you, wherever you live.
 Our program allows you to learn on your own schedule via an engaging and interactive online learning platform.
 You'll learn to tell compelling stories, craft messages that lead to action, and harness the power of new media and technology.
 Our students learn through simulations, applying best practices to new technology and media channels.
 The program has its own application process, but admission requirements and degree and course requirements are the same as for the full-time and part-time programs.
 However, the only degree concentrations available online at this time are Digital Communication Strategies & Analytics and Advocacy & Social Impact.
 Courses are offered in an eight-week accelerated format-you'll take two courses each semester, with the goal of completing the program within a 20-month period.
 You must be accepted into the Online MA in Strategic Communication Program to enroll in online courses.
 Request more information.